naftulikay/terraform-aws-github-oidc-iam/README.md

       variable = "token.actions.githubusercontent.com:sub"
       # allow any github actions in any branch in https://github.com/${var.github_organization}/${var.github_repository}
       # to assume this role
+      # SAFETY you must ensure that the values of these variables are not empty and do not contain wildcards
       values = ["repo:${var.github_organization}/${var.github_repository}:*"]
     }
   }